uptick/react-object-list/src/readme.md

-# Instructions for porting over npm-list from workforce
+# Instructions for porting over object-list from workforce

 ## Snapshot testing
 Insetad of